-- Given the choice structure complies with the weak axiom of revealed preferences, can we conclude that the underlying preferences are rational? - Answer: yes, if an additional assumption about the set of budget sets is met. - Proposition: If (B, C(.)) is a choice structure such that
+- Given the choice structure complies with the weak axiom of revealed preferences, can we conclude that the underlying preferences are rational? - Answer: yes, if an additional assumption about the set of budget sets is met. - Proposition: If (B, C(.)) is a choice structure such that (ii) B includes all subsets of X of up to three elements, then there is a rational preference relation ≿ that rationalizes C(.) relative to B; i.e. $C(B) = C^(B, \geq)$ for all $B \in \mathbb{B}$. - Proof omitted (see MWG, p.

-(i) the weak axiom is satisfied and

-(ii) B includes all subsets of X of up to three elements, then there is a rational preference relation ≿ that rationalizes C(.) relative to B; i.e.

-C(B) = C(B, ≿) for all B ∈ B.

-- Proof omitted (see MWG, p.
 13-14).